Clear cell acanthoma

 How is the diagnosis made?

 The diagnosis is rarely made before skin biopsy.
+However, dermatoscopy is characteristic, as the blood vessels are lined up in strings (see images above).
 When examined under the microscope, clear cell acanthoma show a characteristic accumulation of clear glycogen-containing cells in the epidermis.

 What treatments are available?

 They may persist for years and years without changing or causing any complications.
 They are easily excised.